allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

 Woah, where does this `Result` come from?
 And what is this `Cmd msg` thing?

-- `Result x a` is the [Result] from the actual execution of our HTTP request, `x` being the error and `a` the succesfully received value
+- `Result x a` is the [Result] from the actual execution of our HTTP request, `x` being the error and `a` the succesfully received value,
-- `msg` here is a message, something we don't have defined yet; it's gonna be a value from a `Msg` type
+- `msg` here is a message, something we don't have defined yet; it's gonna be a value from a `Msg` type,
-- `Cmd msg` is the usual way in Elm to describe side effects
+- `Cmd msg` is the usual way in Elm to describe planned side effects.

 So let's define a `Msg` type: